nus-cs2103-AY2324S2/ip/README.md

 # Tyrone project

-This is a simple chat bot named Tyone.
+This is a simple chat bot named Tyrone.
 Given below are instructions on how to use it.

 ## Setting up in Intellij